kmgapinski/Arduino-Camp/README.md

   - 2:00 Group A Presents; Group B w/parents can go around look at Grp A projects
   - 2:30 Grp B Presents; Grp A go around with parents
 - 3:00 - Closing remarks to parents/students
-  - Make sure they take their Arduino's
+  - Make sure they take their Arduinos